co-cart/co-cart/readme.txt

 == Upgrade Notice ==

 v2.0.0 is backwards compatible so you can still use the current API.
-See https://cocart.xyz/cocart-v2-preview/ for more information.
+See https://cocart.xyz/cocart-v2-preview/ for more information on the new API.

 == Changelog ==

-= v2.0.0 =
+= v2.0.0 - 25th June, 2019 =

 * NEW: REST API namespace.
 CoCart is now an individual API and is no longer nested with WooCommerce's core REST API.
 * NEW: Check to see if the cart is set before falling back to the cart in session if one exists.